Serum Biomarkers to Characterize the Effects of Therapy on Ovarian Reserve in Premenopausal Women With Early-stage Breast Cancer or BRCA Mutations

 Multi-Center Study of Serum Biomarkers to Characterize the Effects of Therapy on Ovarian Reserve in Premenopausal Women With Early-stage Breast Cancer BRCA Mutations

-The purpose of this study is to see how the cancer treatment affects the ovaries.
-Cancer treatment can make it hard for a person to conceive a child in the future.
+The purpose of this study is to learn more about the effects of your BRCA mutation on the ovaries.
+The BRCA gene can make it hard to conceive a child in the future.
 It may also bring on early menopause.
-We will check blood levels of hormones that the ovaries produce.
-We will do this before, during, and after the cancer treatment.
-We will also ask the patient to fill out questionnaires about their menstrual cycle (periods) and information about your health and pregnancies.
+The researchers will check blood levels of hormones that the ovaries produce.
+The hormones that researchers will check are anti-Mullerian hormone (AMH), estradiol and follicle stimulating hormone (FSH).
+The researchers will do this before, during, and after cancer treatment.
+The researchers will also ask you to fill out questionnaires about your menstrual cycle (your periods) and information about your health and pregnancies.
 This may help us learn which women will be more likely to have early menopause.

 Study Overview